Artificial sweeteners are a bit of a tricky subject when it comes to the keto diet.

-In reality, it’s not going to make a big difference either way, particularly if the non-caloric sweetener being used is sucralose, stevia, or monk fruit.
+In reality, it’s not going to make a big difference either way, mainly if the non-caloric sweetener being used is sucralose, stevia, or monk fruit.

-Some people argue that artificial sweeteners are bad for ketosis because they increase insulin, which we will discuss more in the next section.
+Some people argue that artificial sweeteners are harmful to ketosis because they increase insulin, which we will discuss more in the next section.

 Surprisingly, there is no contemporary research (that I’m aware of) suggesting that artificial sweeteners increase fasting insulin levels in humans.

 There is limited research that shows Ace-K (acesulfame potassium) stimulates a mild increase in insulin when infused in rodents.

 (It’s safe to assume that you’re not a rat and you don’t inject large amounts of ace-K into your body, at least I hope that’s the case…)